 3. Why Is My Information Being Collected?

 We need to collect your personal information so that we can respond to your requests for information or to be added to our email lists, and to process your requests to access, and payment for, the Service.
 We also collect aggregate information to help us better design the Service.
 We collect log information for monitoring purposes to help us to diagnose problems with our servers, administer the Service, calculate usage levels, and otherwise provide services to you.
 We collect Content for purposes of providing the Services, including the workflow collaboration and content-sharing functionalities of the Service, and to anonymize and use as described herein.
+Further details on our legal basis for collecting and processing your PII (for EEA / UK residents) is included in Section 10.

 4. How Do We Use the Information We Collect?